Floss is used to create bodies on many different patterns and once you get the hang of it, its actually a lot of fun to use.

 “But It’s a pain to tie with because every time I try to make a body with it, I drop it as I wrap forward.
 It’s just too slippery to work with.
 What can I do? “

 Not realizing how much floss you currently have left as you wrap the material around the hook is a common problem, so what I like to do is to keep that from happening.

 By tying an overhand not in the end of the floss.

 By doing this, every time you wrap around and smooth out the floss like a ribbon you don’t have to worry about it slipping through your fingers at the end because you now have a stopper or a warning system so to speak, to keep your hands from sliding off.

 Also whats great about this, is that when you are done with that material; lets say you cut enough for two flies and need to stop before the second, you can leave it on the bench and not have to worry that It is going to split into a few strands or create a knot.

 Here we see a mess, The aftermath of cutting off your excess materials after making a Floss body.
 Normally this would be a pain to deal with.

 But! because of the knot in the end..

 That is not the case anymore!

-All you have to do is grab that knotted end and slide your fingers over the material and smooth it back out from towards the end and tie another fly.
+All you have to do is grab that knotted end and slide your fingers over the material and smooth it back out and tie another fly.
 Sometimes I have three or four different colors in a small pile on the side of my bench, all knots in the end, ready to go with no wasted material.